spatialos/UnrealGDK/SpatialGDK/Documentation/content/dynamic-typebindings.md

 At the heart of `Dynamic Typebindings` is GDK-generated [SpatialOS schema]({{urlRoot}}/content/spatialos-concepts/schema), which is the SpatialOS representation of any Unreal object, its replicated data, and RPCs. `Dynamic Typebindings` also include the binding code that is invoked when the GDK converts network-relevant data between native Unreal and SpatialOS.

 # Schema
-The [schema]({{urlRoot}}/content/spatialos-concepts/schema) used in `Dynamic Typebindings` are generated via the Unreal Editor, for all classes tagged with the [Spatial Type]({{urlRoot}}/content/spatial-type) specifier.
+You generate the [schema]({{urlRoot}}/content/spatialos-concepts/schema) used in `Dynamic Typebindings` via the *Schema** button in the GDK toolbar.
+When you select **Schema**, the GDK generates schema for all classes tagged with the [Spatial Type]({{urlRoot}}/content/spatial-type) specifier.
 For each Unreal object that the GDK generates schema for, there are a number of possible schema components generated, each serving a different function.

 For Unreal Actors and sub-objects: